peroveri/em-refactor/README.md

 ## [refactor-ls -- LSP client and server](./refactor-ls)
 ### How to run the language server locally
 - Compile the refactoring tool by running ```cargo build``` in the root folder
+- Update refactorToolManifestPath in ./refactor-ls/server/src/config.ts so that it points to the Cargo.toml file in the root folder
 - Run ```npm install``` in the ./refactor-ls folder
 - Open Visual Studio Code in the ./refactor-ls folder: ```code refactor-ls```
 - Run the build task (Ctrl+Shift+B)